snipsco/snips-jeedom-plugin/README.md

 - [ ] Find out all the available devices automaticly
 - [x] All the intents shell be managed by its objects(Do not have to configure by user)
 - [x] Make the slots information useful
-- [ ] Working separately with Snips site (Possible, but no test yet)
+- [x] Working separately with Snips site
 - [ ] Download 'assistant.json' file remotely from snips site (Via ssh)
 - [x] Managing conditions
 - [x] Dynamic TTS